Thomas G. Connors Read All About It

 Dear Parents and Guardians,

-Wow, it's hard to believe that we have finished the 3rd marking period.
-We are continuing to build a family partnership in which each and every child and family is a part of our school's journey towards the success of every child.
-Throughout this school year, we have continued to focus on the three priorities of Connors: Parent Partnership, Centrality of the Child and Academic Excellence.
+Throughout the first two marking periods, we have continued to focus on the three priorities of Connors: Parent Partnership, Centrality of the Child, and Academic Excellence.
 Those priorities are embedded in our district’s mission, vision and goals.
-I would like to circle back to those priorities and share with you our progress in those specific areas during the 3rd marking period, whether it is through in class instruction or remote learning.
+I would like to circle back to those priorities and share our progress in those specific areas during the 2nd marking period.

 Research shows that effective schools have high levels of parental and community involvement as those partnerships are positively correlated to success in student academic achievement, positive behavior and school attendance.
 I truly cherish our partnership.
 I want every parent to feel welcome and to feel a part of our thriving school community.
 Parents and families have partnered with our staff to create exciting and impactful school and community events to further strengthen the bond between Connors and our family community.